 This Is Toledo Logo

-Each year, thousands of warblers and songbirds flock to the northwest shores of Lake Erie to refuel before traveling over the Great Lakes.
+Each year, thousands of warblers and songbirds flock to the northwest shores of Lake Erie to refuel before traveling over the Great Lakes, making the Toledo Region the Warbler Capital of the World!

 Great Birding at Metroparks Toledo